AndiKod/sherpa/readme.md

 - Add a feed from the command line
 - Launch the urls file in Vim & edit your feeds

-### Edit Stuff
+### Help Pages

-- Open bin/s with Vim or Nano to configure or tweak your sh:erpa
-- Open .bashrc in the $defEditor
+- The traditional --help flag, with English/French menu

+### Version & Infos

+- The other  -v or --version traditional flags

 ---